jrief/django-formset/docs/source/selectize.rst

 ------------------------

 As we have seen in the previous example, even grouping too many options might not be a user-friendly solution.
-This is because the user has to type a word, at least partially.
+This is because the user has to type a string, at least partially.
 So the user already must know what he’s looking for.
 This approach is not always practical.
 Many of the counties share the same name.
 For instance, there are 34 counties named “Washington”, 26 named “Franklin” and 24 named “Lincoln”.
 Using an auto-select field, would just show a long list of eponymous county names.

-Since the user usually knows in which state the desired county is located, that selection field then offers a reduced set of options, namely the counties of just that state.
-Therefore let's use adjacent fields for preselecting options:
+In many use cases, the user usually knows in which state the desired county is located.
+So it would be practical if the selection field offers a reduced set of options, namely the counties of just that state.
+Therefore let's create a form with adjacent fields for preselecting options:

 .. django-view:: filtered_county_form